A woman who is poised is not easy to come by. Perhaps she was 30, 40, 50 + years ago. But such a woman is not too common these days.

 (A big Thank You to our loyal and lovely reader, Stefanie for the suggestion for this article.)

-(By the way, I’ve just published my brand new DVD titled “Becoming His One & Only!”… and right now it’s FREE for you to get a copy.
-Click HERE to find out more details and how you can get your man to fall deeper in love with you and beg you to be his one and only)
+(By the way, I’ve just published my brand new program titled “Becoming His One & Only!”… Click HERE to find out more details and how you can get your man to fall deeper in love with you and beg you to be his one and only)

 As always, offer your additions, objections or thoughts on this article, and share any examples you have of women who are poised, and whom you admire.

-P.S.
-Connect with me on social media.
+By the way, while you’re at it, connect with me on social media.

 Renee is the founder of The Feminine Woman & co-founder of Shen Wade Media where we teach women how to show up as a high value high status woman whom easily inspires a deep sense of emotional commitment from her chosen man.
 Together with her husband D. Shen at Commitment Triggers blog, they have positively influenced the lives of over 15 million women through their free articles and videos as well as 10’s of thousands through paid programs through the Shen Wade Media platform.